Top 10 tips to prepare for your online teaching job interview

 - Do you have any experience with online teaching?

-Avoid waffling or exaggerating your answers.
-And be honest and open.
+Avoid waffling or exaggerating your answers, but be honest and open.
 We're all human, and there may be one or two things in which you don't have gold-star experience.
 But showing that you're honest about that and also willing to learn will be in your favor.
 And you're a teacher – that means you totally get the importance of learning.
 It's what you do!

 Pro tip: Sketch a weekly schedule of hours you're available to teach beforehand.

 Ask well-considered questions at the end of the interview.
-Queries show that you have investigated the company and the job you're applying for, so make sure to take the time to do this before the interview.
-It shows the interviewer that you're really keen and has done your homework on the position too.
+Queries show that you have done your homework on the company and the position you're applying for, so make sure to take the time to do this before the interview.
+It also shows the interviewer that you're genuinely interested in the opportunity.
 Ask questions about:

 Class Schedule

-- What is the class schedule at the local time?
+- What is the class schedule at your local time?

 - Is it a flexible or fixed schedule?